Don't leave your dog behind on summer days out

 Here are the animal welfare charity’s five top tips for taking your dog out and about with you this summer:

-We often pack water for ourselves when we head out for a walk on a warm day -- and it's important for your dog, too.
+We often pack water for ourselves when we head out for a walk on a warm day – and it’s important for your dog, too.
+Note that wet dog food can spoil quickly in warm weather, so always check its freshness.

 Pack an extra bottle of water for your canine companion and bring along a small bowl they can drink from.
-And remember to pause for regular water breaks to make sure your dog doesn't get dehydrated.
+And remember to pause for regular water breaks, offering cool water for hydration.
+During these breaks, give your dog time to rest in the shade to help prevent heat stress and reduce the risk of dehydration.

 Dog Insurance Quote